-Use the calculator below to estimate your monthly mortgage payment.
+Use the calculator below to estimate your monthly mortgage payment and find the best mortgage rates in Colorado.
 Set the home loan amount, the down payment amount, the duration of the loan, and the interest rate, and adjust these values to see how it affects your monthly payment.
-Additionally, you can add your homeowners insurance, property taxes and if applicable, the PMI to arrive at the estimated total monthly payment.
+Additionally, you can add your homeowner’s insurance, property taxes, and if applicable, the PMI to arrive at the estimated total monthly payment.

 Your total monthly payment